Les Hughes

-Leslie Horace Hughes (18 April 1884 – 27 September 1962) was an Australian rules footballer who played for Collingwood in the Victorian Football League (VFL).
+Leslie Horace "Flapper" Hughes (18 April 1884 – 27 September 1962) was an Australian rules footballer who played for Collingwood in the Victorian Football League (VFL).

-Lesley Horace Hughes (AKA Flapper Hughes) is said to be Melbourne's first AFL/VFL football celebrity publican (TBC).
-In 1927 Les was the owner and Licensee of the Royal Derby Hotel, 446 Brunswick St, Fitzroy.
-Flapper rebranded the hotel as the 'Les Hughes Royal Derby Hotel' whilst he was the publican.
+Hughes is said to be Melbourne's first AFL/VFL football celebrity publican (TBC).
+In 1927, Hughes was the owner and Licensee of the Royal Derby Hotel in Fitzroy.
+He rebranded the hotel as the 'Les Hughes Royal Derby Hotel' whilst he was the publican.

-Following his time at the Royal Derby, Flapper was later the Publican at the Aberdeen Hotel (324 St Georges Road, Fitzroy North) and the Gasometer Hotel (484 Smith Street, Collingwood).
+Following his time at the Royal Derby, Hughes was later the Publican at the Aberdeen Hotel in Fitzroy North, and the Gasometer Hotel in Collingwood.